 Are Lab-Grown Diamonds As Good As Natural Ones?

 Synthetic – understanding this term correctly unlocks the entire question.
 Synthetic can mean man-made, lab-grown, artificial and even fake.
 But in the context of diamonds synthetic is a technical term.
 Technically speaking, synthetic diamonds are man-made gemstones with the same crystal structure and chemical composition as natural ones.

 There are two techniques to grow diamond crystals.
 The first and oldest one is the High Pressure High Temperature (HPHT) method.
 This technique starts with a seed of diamond material and grows a diamond just like nature does.
-The newest way to grow diamonds is the Chemical Vapor Deposition (CVD) method during which a chamber is filled with a carbon-rich vapour.
-Carbon atoms get extracted from the gas and deposited on a wafer of diamond crystal and the gemstone grows layer by layer.
+The newest way to grow diamonds is the Chemical Vapor Deposition (CVD) method, during which a chamber is filled with a carbon-rich vapour.
+Carbon atoms get extracted from the gas and deposited on a wafer of a diamond crystal, growing a gemstone layer by layer.

 Benefits of Lab-Grown Diamonds

-The first and the most cited benefit of synthetic diamonds is their environmental sustainability.
+The first and most cited benefit of synthetic diamonds is their environmental sustainability.
 Although this issue has not been fully studied yet, it is generally accepted that growing diamonds takes less energy than it does to mine them from the ground.
 While energy consumption is still in question, the fact that there is no need to displace tons of earth to grow a synthetic diamond is beyond doubt.

-When purchasing a synthetic diamond you know the origin of your stone.
-While the official amount of blood or conflict diamonds is about 1% of all stones worldwide, the issue is very prominent in many buyers minds.
-Lab-grown diamonds are always conflict-free, there is no chance to buy a man-made diamond and fuel armed conflicts or child labour in any way.
+When purchasing a synthetic diamond, you know the origin of your stone.
+While the official amount of blood or conflict diamonds is about 1% of all stones worldwide, the issue is very prominent in many buyers’ minds.
+Lab-grown diamonds are always conflict-free.
+There is no chance to buy a man-made diamond and fuel armed conflicts or child labour in any way.

 While we are used to hearing about the environmental sustainability of lab-grown diamonds, it is important to understand that buying recycled natural diamonds limits the environmental impact as well.
-It’s not really a con of lab-grown diamonds, but once a natural diamond has been mined and cut, it can pass through generations.
+It is not really a con of lab-grown diamonds, but once a natural diamond has been mined and cut, it can pass through generations.

 Lab-grown diamonds support advanced economies, but it is also important to acknowledge that they take jobs away from developing economies.
-Oftentimes, diamond mines are the only source to help elevate many people out of poverty.
+Often diamond mines are the only source to help elevate many people out of poverty.

 Another important feature to understand is that lab-grown diamonds are not unique.
 While each mined diamond is one-of-a-kind work of nature’s art, lab-grown diamonds are mass-produced gemstones and do not have the mystery a natural diamond has.
 So should you buy lab-grown diamonds?
 Many people will tell you that buying a natural diamond is unethical or morally wrong and vice versa.
 The decision is up to you.
-Just don’t let yourself be pressured into buying a diamond you don’t love.
+Just do not let yourself be pressured into buying a diamond you do not love.